hazymorning/origami_weather/README.md

       - kind: text
 ```

-**Conditional visibility** — show a button only when conditions are met, using standard HA visibility conditions:
+**Conditional visibility.** A button can show up only when certain conditions are met, using the same visibility conditions HA uses everywhere else:

 ```yaml
 buttons: